 So you’ve got a dozen basic dog training commands to start you off.

 And, unglamorous as they all are, they lay the groundwork for all future training endeavors.
+In fact, if you’ve got a puppy, check out our week-by-week puppy training schedule to help keep you both on track and measure progress.

 Most importantly, practicing and perfecting these cues with your pup, always with positive reinforcement, will deepen your bond.